 Keith L Kline

 Distinguished Scientist, Climate Change Science Institute & Center for Bioenergy Sustainability

 Keith was raised on a family farm in Michigan and earned a BSc from University of Michigan School of Natural Resources in Ann Arbor, and a Masters from Framingham State University, International Education.
 Keith's 1st career with USAID placed him overseas for 24 years in Latin America and Africa while working on sustainable development projects that involved renewable energy systems, protected area planning, and community engagement with forest management and biodiversity conservation.
-Research interests include: causal analysis to improve understanding of drivers of change in land cover and linkages to ecological services and human welfare; identification of effective mechanisms to promote beneficial “land-use change” (improved management of natural resources); integrated, agro-silvo-pastoral-urban production systems; and practical approaches to support adaptive management and continual improvement.
+Current research interests include: causal analysis to improve understanding of drivers of change in land cover and linkages to ecological services and human welfare; identification of effective mechanisms to promote beneficial “land-use change” (improved management of natural resources); integrated, agro-silvo-pastoral-urban production systems; and practical approaches to support adaptive management and continual improvement.
 Keith contributes to voluntary international sustainability standards initiatives addressing global barriers to green growth: food security, indirect effects, leakage, monitoring and evaluation.
 Current projects involve standards for Circular Economy (ISO TC323), Food-Energy-Water nexus international research network, woody biomass for energy; best practices for engaging stakeholder in sustainability assessment; uncertainties and potential bias inherent in choice of a reference or counterfactual scenario; representation of land management and disturbance regimes in modeling; and effective governance approaches to promote more sustainable practices.